Connecticut, March 1888

 This account comes from the Age (Melbourne), Saturday 15 December 1888, page 11.

 I am sure we can all agree on the last sentence.
 It is not clear whether anybody but Mr. Parsons saw the monster but, considering it was in view for 20 minutes, it is likely there were others.
-Nevertheless, the wee small hours of the morning is not a good time for visibility, and the strong gale would imply a choppy sea.
+Nevertheless, the wee small hours of the morning are not a good time for visibility, and the strong gale would imply a choppy sea.
 I suspect this is an exaggerated description of a humpback whale, Megaptera novaeangliae.
 I've noticed the same mistake in Australian waters.
 The "large wings or ears" were the very long pectoral fins which give the whale its scientific name.
 (Megaptera means "big fin".)
 Its body also possesses large numbers of pale rugosities, "as large as cocoanuts", which serve as anchorages for barnacles.
 And, of course, it does have a tail like a whale.
 The incongruities are its being almost as long as the ship, and the two very tall humps.
 However, if the tail was seen, we must assume it was swimming, albeit slowly, by flexing its body, and who knows how that would appear under the lighting conditions?THE SEA SERPENT SURPASSEDThe sea serpent is completely thrown into the shade by a creature which has been seen in latitude 39.50 south and longitude 00.13 west.
 Mr. Webster, chief officer of the ship Bienvenu, has written to the Calcutta papers saying that on August 4, when the ship was hove-to in a strong gale, the second officer, Mr. Parsons, who was on watch, reported that between 4 and 5 in the morning a tremendous living monster passed the port side of the vessel measuring nearly as long as the ship itself.
 It had large wings or ears, two immense humps on its back 14 or 15 feet [4½ m] high, and a tail like a whale.
 The monster had two eyes the size of teacups, while its back was covered with shells or scales resembling barnacles as large as cocoanuts.
 It remained near the ship for 20 minutes, its movements being very slow.
 It is to be hoped that a party of scientific men will, without loss of time, charter a ship and proceed in pursuit of the monster.
 It differs so entirely from all other described creatures that its capture will create a prodigious sensation, for even the extinct prediluvian monsters were shapely and agreeable to look upon in comparison with this uncouth beast, with large wings or ears, and two immense humps.
 The public will be glad to learn how many of the Bienvenu also saw this creature, and whether their impressions correspond with those of the second officer.
 In matters of natural history the minutest accuracy is important. - Standard

 Pacific Coast off Oregon, ?
 January 1889 or late 1888